CurrentCoin/information/README.md

 https://www.coingecko.com/en/coins/currentcoin#markets

-Our GitHub repos are also active and being updated.
+Our GitHub is also active.

 CurrentCoin is an ERC20 token on the Ethereum network.